Helio-Wang/capybara/enumeration.rst

     Task 3: Counting the number of event partitions...
     Total number of event partitions = 4
     ------
-    Task 4: Counting the number of strong equivalence classes...
+    Task 4: Counting the number of CD equivalence classes...
     Total number of strong equivalence classes = 4
     ------
     Optimal cost = 1.0